FDA approves Sanofi/Regeneron colon cancer drug

 "We thought if you could choke off the blood supply you could, if not kill the tumor, keep it from growing.
 But (targeting) VEGF may not be enough, we may have to combine different types of anti-angiogenesis drugs."

-Toward that end, Yancopoulos said Regeneron and Sanofi are testing two such medicines, which instead block proteins DLL4 and angiopoietin 2, that could someday be used in combination with anti-VEGF therapies to more fully cut off blood supply to tumors.
+Toward that end, Yancopoulos said Regeneron is testing two such medicines, which instead block proteins DLL4 and angiopoietin 2, that could someday be used in combination with anti-VEGF therapies to more fully cut off blood supply to tumors.

 Zaltrap, like Avastin, was shown to be ineffective in treating prostate cancer.
 It also failed in other studies to improve outcomes in patients with lung and pancreatic cancers.